kurtosis-tech/kurtosis/docs/docs/faq.md

 Does Kurtosis pull a container image down each time I run a package?
 --------------------------------------------------------------------
-Kurtosis will always first check the local cache for a given container image for each `kurtosis run` before pulling the image from an external registry (e.g. Dockerhub).
+Kurtosis will always attempt to pull the latest image from an external registry (e.g. Dockerhub) for each `kurtosis run`.
+If the image pull fails and the image exists locally, Kurtosis will use the local image.

 Will Kurtosis be able to run my package remotely from a private Github repository?
 ----------------------------------------------------------------------------------